fenwick67/next-episode/README.md

 # Next Episode
-> Get's the next episode for a TV show
+> Gets the next episode for a TV show

 ## Installation
 `npm install -g next-episode`